wikid24/ffxiv_mmd_tools_helper/README.md

 Not really needed but recommended:
 - MMD (duh) - https://learnmmd.com/downloads/
 - PMXE (MMD 3d modeling editor for PMX files) - https://www.deviantart.com/inochi-pm/art/PmxEditor-vr-0254f-English-Version-v2-0-766313588
-- PMX files (MMD model files) - https://www.deviantart.com/mmd-downloads-galore/gallery/39472353/models (or you can find the majority of them on asian websites that I can't understand without google translate)
+- PMX files (MMD model files) - https://www.deviantart.com/mmd-downloads-galore/gallery/39472353/models (or you can find the majority of them on asian websites that I can't understand without google translate), alternatively you can use uuunyaa's Helper addon to download some models from within Blender
-- VMD files (MMD character/camera animation/dance files) - https://www.deviantart.com/mmd-dance-comunnity/gallery/36305808/motion-dl or check reddit or again, asian websites
+- VMD files (MMD character/camera animation/dance files) - https://www.deviantart.com/mmd-dance-comunnity/gallery/36305808/motion-dl or check reddit or again, asian websites.
+Alternatively you can use uuunyaa's Helper addon to download some VMD files from within Blender
 - A bunch of MMD effects (will list them later)

 ------------